A simple generalization of Garsia's conjecture: Some examples on the sphere

 where now $\Omega$ denotes the curvature of the connection $\nabla$ on $L_P$ induced by the connection $1$--form $\varphi$ of $P$. \\ \\ In~\cite[Proposition 1]{Pinkall}, Pinkall demonstrates that the Hopf torus associated with a smooth Jordan curve $c$ in $S^2$ is biholomorphic to $\mathbb{C}/(2\pi \mathbb{Z}+(L/2+i A/2)\mathbb{Z})$, where $L$ and $A$ are the length and signed area of the Jordan curve $c$.
 This result is a consequence of Theorem~\ref{thm: holonomy in terms curvat} and the symmetries of the Hopf fibration, which ensure that the signed area $A$ corresponds to the holonomy angle of the curve $c$. \\ \\ Building on this, Lemma~\ref{prop: torus associated to connection}, Theorem~\ref{thm: holonomy in terms curvat}, and Equation~(\ref{eq:Curvatura tensorial}) imply that if we take $P:=(\pi: S^3 \to S^2)$ to be the Hopf fibration as described in~\cite{Pinkall}, then changing from $P$ to $P^{\otimes k}$ and adjusting the connections as explained above, transforms the conformal class associated with $c$ from $\mathbb{C}/(2\pi\mathbb{Z}+(A/2+iL/2)\mathbb{Z})$ to $\mathbb{C}/(2\pi\mathbb{Z}+(kA/2+iL/2)\mathbb{Z})$. \\ \\ According to \cite[Section 3]{Pinkall} the $A$ and $L$ corresponding to signed areas and lengths of (smooth) Jordan curves of $S^2$ have as only restrictions the inequalities $0\leq A \leq 2\pi$ and the isoperimetric inequality

 According to \cite[Section 3]{Pinkall}, the signed areas ($A$) and lengths ($L$) of smooth Jordan curves on $S^2$ are constrained only by $0 \leq A \leq 2\pi$ and the isoperimetric inequality:

 The homothety $(A/2, L/2) \mapsto (k A/2, L/2)$ transforms the region defined by these inequalities into a new region.
 When this transformed region is joined with its reflection across the y-axis, it can be observed to contain a fundamental domain of the $SL(2,\mathbb{Z})$ action on the upper half-plane of the complex plane, where the coordinates are given by $A/2 + iL/2$.
 This leads to the following proposition, which answers Question~\ref{Question} positively. \begin{prop} Let $P:=(\pi:S^3 \to S^2)$ be the Hopf fibration, endowed with the connection $1$--form $\varphi$ inherited from the Riemannian metric of $S^3$.
 Then, every conformal class of a compact surface of genus $1$ can be obtained as the pullback of the principal $S^1$--bundle $P^{\otimes k}$ endowed with the connection $\varphi^{\otimes k}$ to a smooth Jordan curve $c$ in $S^2$, using Lemma~\ref{prop: torus associated to connection}.
-Moreover, if the Jordan curve $c$ has signed area $A$ and length $L$, the complex torus $c^*(P^{\otimes k})$ is biholomorphic to $\mathbb{C}/(2\pi\mathbb{Z}+(L/2+i k A/2)\mathbb{Z})$. \end{prop} \begin{rem} We can interpret the results of this section as studying the geometric effects of fixing a curve $c$ in the base space (in this case $S^2$), where its length represents a parameter in the moduli space $\mathscr{M}$.
-The other parameter of $\mathscr{M}$ is then varied by changing the $S^1$--bundle and the connection. \end{rem}
+Moreover, if the Jordan curve $c$ has signed area $A$ and length $L$, the complex torus $c^*(P^{\otimes k})$ is biholomorphic to $\mathbb{C}/(2\pi\mathbb{Z}+(L/2+i k A/2)\mathbb{Z})$. \end{prop} \begin{rem} The results of this section illustrate the exploration of the moduli space $\mathscr{M}$ through the variation of the bundle and connection over a fixed base geometry.
+For a fixed Jordan curve $c \subset S^2$, its length $L$ provides one stable parameter in $\mathscr{M}$.
+The second parameter is the holonomy angle, which varies according to the choice of the $S^1$--bundle and its connection.
+Despite these variations, the holonomy remains a rigid geometric quantity: for any given connection on a fixed line bundle, the holonomy is uniquely determined by the enclosed area of the curve.
+Consequently, by transitioning through different bundle structures, we effectively vary the holonomy parameter of the moduli space while the geometry of the base curve $c$ remains fixed. \end{rem}